Welcome Brother Knights!

 The event can be celebrated in multiple ways in order to accommodate the number of parishes each council supports as well as the number of knights that can help with the event.

 By no means do you need to do all of these below.
 Do whatever your council can do.
 A simple strategy is to publish it in the bulletin, hand out prayer cards and lead it during mass after communion.
 You can do more in the years to come if you wish.

 Publish it in the Bulletin

 Have an announcement published in the bulletin for each of the parishes served by your council.
-This provides a foundational level of coverage at each parish with a minimal amount of effort by the council.
+This provides information to the majority of the parish with a minimal amount of effort by the council.
 It would be ideal to have the prayer published as an insert in the bulletin if possible so the family can take it out of the bulletin and refer to it during their family prayers each night.